SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_path.md

 	Image Navigator: Axial slider: 475
 	Place the curson into the Axial 2D View in display Right press and move to zoom in
-	Method 1: Click at the center of the vessel; Ctrl+A or click the button "Add Smart" Method 2(interactive): Move the cursor to the center of the vessle; Shift+Left Click
+	Method 1: Click at the center of the vessel; Ctrl+A or click the button "Add" Method 2(interactive): Move the cursor to the center of the vessle; Ctrl + Left Click

 A control point is added for the path and should appear under the Control Point List.
 In Display, the point is shown as a blue or red point, depending on if the point is selected.
 To interactively move the point: